 Apply for Everything

 Every government grant or loan that you see that’s designed to help small businesses, apply for it.
 Things like government bounce back loans (BBL) and the Coronavirus Business Interruption Loan Scheme (CBILS) or government business grants are a lifeline for many businesses.
 It can be hard to swallow your pride, but it could also save you.
 Both CBILS and BBL come to an end in March 2021.
 So, if you need the finance and you still haven’t applied for them and you meet the qualifying criteria, please do.
-You can click here to read an earlier blog that tells you more detail about these funding streams.
 You can use them for cash flow, paying staff, buying stock, buying equipment, redesigning your business model and much more.

 These grants and loans will help you pay your bills as well as your staff.
 You should also sign up for the furlough scheme where possible so that your employees are paid while your business is closed.
 This gives everyone peace of mind.
 The furlough scheme has just been extended by the chancellor to July 2021.